 Meta Tags are invisible as they are added to the code of your site.

 7. Publish Unique Content.
 Do NOT duplicate any content from other sources on the web.
-Google will not rank duplicate content.
+Google does not give site penalty’s for duplicate however they won’t rank the content.
+Bing still penalizes sites which can result in deindexing our an outright ban.
 (Plus, plagiarizing is just plain mean spirited.)

-10. This one is a new one as of the Google Link Spam Update, but you will need to mark (label) all your links as either “no follow” or “sponsored”.
+10. This one is a requirement as of the Google Link Spam Update, but you will need to label all your links as either “no follow” or “sponsored”.
+Google is trying to cut down on spam this helps them to identify spammers from genuine content with links.

-SEO is accomplished though optimizing your site through keywords and content creation for search engines and user experience.
+SEO is accomplished though optimizing your site for the search engines by using the appropriate keywords in your content which also adds to the user experience.

 Questions?
 Comments?
 Suggestion?
 Leave a reply below.